(brin ZOH la mide)

 Respiratory: Rhinitis (1% to 5%)

-<1% (Limited to important or life-threatening): Allergic reactions, alopecia, chest pain, conjunctivitis, diarrhea, diplopia, dizziness, dyspepsia, dyspnea, eye fatigue, hypertonia, keratoconjunctivitis, keratopathy, kidney pain, lid crusting, nausea, pharyngitis, tearing, urticaria, xerostomia
+<1% (Limited to important or life-threatening): Alopecia, asthenopia, chest pain, conjunctivitis, corneal disease, crusting of eyelid, diarrhea, diplopia, dizziness, dyspepsia, dyspnea, hypersensitivity reaction, hypertonia, keratoconjunctivitis, lacrimation, nausea, pharyngitis, renal pain, urticaria, xerostomia

 Concerns related to adverse effects: